tkrabel/bamboolib/README.md

 jupyter nbextension enable --py bamboolib --sys-prefix
 ```

-For installations using virtualenv or JupyterLab, go [here](./installation).
+For installations using virtualenv or JupyterLab, go to our [installation instruction page](./installation).

 ## Documentation